Neo-Zenith/text-message-sentiment-analyzer/README.md

 >
 > We are mainly using the [Word Cloud](https://www.lfd.uci.edu/~gohlke/pythonlibs/#wordcloud) as our main data visualisation library. <br>
 >
-> Please refer to [Text-based Emotion Classifier](https://github.com/Neo-Zenith/Text-Message-Sentiment-Analyser/blob/main/Text-Message-Sentiment-Analyser.Ipynb) under `Exploratory Data Analysis` for the details of our source code.
+> Please refer to [Text-Message Sentiment Analyser](https://github.com/Neo-Zenith/Text-Message-Sentiment-Analyser/blob/main/Text-Message-Sentiment-Analyser.Ipynb) under `Exploratory Data Analysis` for the details of our source code.

 ### Machine Learning
 > In this section, we perform machine learning by using the following 3 models on our train dataset: